 If study skills is like cardio training, and tutoring is like the skill to play a sport, we know that the foundation is endurance and the fundamentals.
 Same with school.
 Start with an evaluation of your study habits, routines, and results from your current level of effort, and then consider tutoring only if still necessary.
 Otherwise, tutoring without fundamentals is a costly bandaid that creates dependency.
 See this video to learn more.

 When should I start college planning?

 The best way to start college planning is right after receiving your PSAT score, particularly for sophomores, and of course for juniors.
 The reason?
-PSAT provides an early indication of your future SAT or ACT score, and coupled with GPA and potentially AP scores, provides a powerful tool for admission officers to utilize for admissions decisions.
-Plus, you will need to know what requirements you will need to fulfill while there is still time to meet those needs.
+The PSAT provides an early indication of your future SAT or ACT score, and coupled with GPA and potentially AP scores, provides a powerful tool for admission officers to utilize for admissions decisions, and therefore, for you as well!
+But, planning in the 10th grade means becoming aware of longer term goals and mindsets, approached at a pace that is comfortable for the student as a means toward both personal growth and planning practicality.
+Plus, you will need to know what requirements you will need to fulfill while there is still time to meet those needs!
 For tips on the visits, watch this video.